eclipse-rdf4j/rdf4j/site/content/documentation/tutorials/getting-started.md

 # Introducing RDF

-The [Resource Description Framework (RDF)]([World Wide Web Consortium (W3C)](https://www.w3.org/TR/rdf11-primer/) is a standard (or more accurately, a "recommendation") formulated by the )(https://www.w3.org/).
+The [Resource Description Framework (RDF)](https://www.w3.org/TR/rdf11-primer/) is a standard (or more accurately, a "recommendation") formulated by the [World Wide Web Consortium (W3C)](https://www.w3.org/).
 The purpose of RDF is to provide a framework for expressing information about resources in a machine-processable, interoperable fashion.

 A _resource_ can be anything that we can stick an identifier on: a web page, an image, but also more abstract/real-world things like you, me, the concept of "world peace", the number 42, and that library book you never returned.